Minutes of the governing body meeting are available on request from the clerk – email@example.com

 |David Bowes (Chair)||Liz Edwards(Vice Chair)|

 |Andrea Jenkinson (SENDCo)||Caroline Potter|

 |Register of interests|

 Miss Amanda Gledhill – Headteacher

-I was so delighted to be appointed the new Headteacher at South Otterington Church of England Primary School last September.
+I was delighted to begin my appointment as the Headteacher at South Otterington Church of England Primary School in September 2017.
 Every day I am very thankful to work in our fabulous school, where everyone is so committed to ensuring that our children have an engaging curriculum and fantastic opportunities every day.

 Mr Damien Chubb – CEO

 I was a Civil Servant for 30 years in the Department of Social Security and HMRC.

 I first became a Governor almost 40 years ago at St Francis CE Junior School in Newton Aycliffe.
 St Michael’s CE Primary School is another of my schools and together with Evenwood CE Primary School formed a hard federation in May of 2019.